belovehq/msd-languages/README.md

 ## Usage

-To run the computation with Leinigen:
+To run the computation with Leiningen:

 * Edit the dependency to Matlab in `project.clj` to match the version of the Matlab engine registered in your local Leiningen repo.